topcoder-platform/topcoder-x-receiver/README.md

 ngrok http 3002
 ```

-Copy the forwarding URL to set in `HOOK_BASE_URL` of topcoder-x-ui in config.json
+Copy the forwarding URL to set in `HOOK_BASE_URL` of topcoder-x in config.json

 ## Setup for verification
-Before verifying the tool, 4 service needs be configured and run them
+Before verifying the tool, 3 service needs be configured and run them
 - processor
 - receiver
-- Ragnar Tool
-- Topcoder X (both backend and UI)
+- Topcoder X

-First login in Ragnar tool with admin and Add owner for which requires topcoder handle, git host's username and type of git host.

 Go to Topcoder X UI login with above used topcoder username and
 - go to settings and make sure git hosts are correctly setup, if not click setup and authorize to setup.

-- Go to Topcoder X UI and go to project management and add a project from git account and click save, and edit the same project and click 'Add Webhooks' button (you need to add personnel access token), verify that webhooks are set up correctly on git host's project.
+- Go to Topcoder X UI and go to project management and add a project from git account and click save, and edit the same project and click 'Add Webhooks' button, verify that webhooks are set up correctly on git host's project.

 Now, receiver service can receive the webhooks from git host's project.
 Now you can verify this service by following the verfication steps below